 The department founded the British Journal of Sociology, publishing the first issue in 1950.
 LSE sociologists produced the Nuffield-sponsored Social Mobility in Britain in 1954, the product of a five-year research project that established the centrality of the study of social stratification for the next 20 years.

 The 1960s saw the rapid expansion of sociology as its own discipline in British higher education, with many of those leading this expansion being LSE-trained or having LSE connections.
-Sociologist Anthony Giddens, a former LSE masters student and director of the School 1997- 2003, has had a profound impact on modern politics.
+Sociologist Anthony Giddens, a former LSE masters student and Director of the School from 1997 to 2003, has had a profound impact on modern politics.
 As an adviser to Tony Blair, it was Giddens’ “third way” political approach that helped to engineer the evolution of New Labour.
 Giddens also took part in the original Blair-Clinton dialogues from 1997 onwards.

 The department contributed greatly to the development of the discipline, and its application of quantitative methods to economics and economic theory in the 1930s led to the emergence of econometrics.

 This blog was originally published on the LSE website.